loganintech/my-tools/README.md

 #### Editorconfig Support `EditorConfig.editorconfig`

 This extension provides support for editorconfig, a tool used to standardize file and indent style (among other things).
+It's natively supported in the following editors:

+> BBEdit, Builder, GitHub (yes online), Gogs, PyCharm, IntelliJ IDEA, RubyMine, WebStorm, Komodo, SourceLair, TortoiseGit, and Visual Studio

+You can download a plugin for it on these:

+> AppCode, Atom, Brackets, CLion, Coda, Code::Blocks, Eclipse, Emacs, Geany, gedit, jEdit, micro, NetBeans, Notepad++, PHPStorm, Sublime Text, Textadept, textmate, Vim, Xcode, and, clearly, VSCode :)

 For a full list of rules you can see here: https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties

 I have also supplied an example config in this repository.